Screen Argyll and A Kind of Seeing present

-Launch! is an immersive live film performance opening up the RNLI’s archive to international composer, sound artist and beatboxer Jason Singh and award-winning film curator Shona Thomson.
+Launch! is an immersive, newly-scored film opening up the RNLI’s archive to international composer, sound artist and beatboxer Jason Singh and award-winning film curator Shona Thomson.
 Sharing a common obsession with the power of the sea, Jason and Shona are taking inspiration from the footage, sounds and stories to be found in this fascinating collection to create a new audio/visual work that explores our deep coastal connections.

-Joining Jason and Shona for this live Launch! tour, will be singer-songwriter and traditional musician Jenny Sturgeon of the acclaimed alt-folk band Salt House, Indo-jazz clarinettist and composer Arun Ghosh, and founder member of The Cinematic Orchestra pianist John Ellis.
+Joining Jason and Shona in developing the new film will be singer-songwriter and traditional musician Jenny Sturgeon of the acclaimed alt-folk band Salt House, Indo-jazz clarinettist and composer Arun Ghosh, and founder member of The Cinematic Orchestra pianist John Ellis.